RingComics/ultskylauncher/.junie/guidelines.md

 # Junie Guidelines

+This document provides guidelines for working with Junie AI, divided into generic best practices and project-specific instructions.

+# Generic Guidelines

-## Code style
+## Code Quality Principles

-- Always prioritise clean well readable maintainable code.
-- Use TypeScript strict settings based on the project configuration
-- Only suggest upgrading libraries when absolutely necessary
-- Do not use `any` as a TypeScript type
+- Always prioritize clean, readable, and maintainable code when working with Junie AI
+- Prefer `const` over `let` where possible to ensure immutability
-- Always declare variables at the lower scope possible to prevent polluting the outer scope unless strictly necessary
+- Always declare variables at the lowest scope possible to prevent polluting the outer scope
-- Prefer `const` over `let` where possible
+- Only suggest upgrading libraries when absolutely necessary for functionality

+## TypeScript Best Practices

+- Adhere to TypeScript strict settings as configured in the project
+- Avoid using `any` type to maintain type safety and code quality

+## Code Generation with Junie

+- Remove any output or script files used solely by Junie, including those from previous steps
+- When iterating on changes, ensure old unused implementations are properly removed
+- When renaming files, remove the old unused versions to maintain a clean codebase
+- After each code generation, validate your code with the appropriate linting tools

+## Testing Principles

+- Focus on clear, concise tests that verify functionality rather than implementation details
+- Design each test to be specific with a single, focused assertion when possible

-## Test Validation Process
+## Validation Workflow

-The tests consist of e2e tests and unit tests.
-These are defined as tasks in the IDE.

-When generating code with Junie, follow these validation steps to ensure quality and compatibility:

-1. After code generation is complete, automatically validate your code by running both unit and e2e tasks in the IDE
+- After generating code with Junie, always validate your changes by running appropriate tests

-2. If any tests fail, take these corrective actions:
+- When tests fail:
-   - Carefully analyze the test failure messages to identify the root causes
+  - Analyze failure messages carefully to identify root causes
-   - Make targeted modifications to the generated code to address the specific issues
+  - Make targeted modifications to address specific issues
-   - Re-run only the failing test suite (unit or e2e) to verify your fixes
+  - Re-run failing tests to verify your fixes
-     - For more detailed debugging information with e2e tests, use: `DEBUG=true npm run test:e2e`
-   - Once the failing tests pass, run the other test suite to ensure complete validation
+  - Once fixed, run all tests to ensure complete validation

-3. Repeat this test-fix-validate cycle until all tests pass successfully.
+- Repeat the test-fix-validate cycle until all tests pass successfully

+# Project-Specific Guidelines

+## Test Environment

+- The project uses both e2e tests and unit tests, defined as tasks in the IDE
+- For detailed debugging with e2e tests, use: `DEBUG=true npm run test:e2e`
-If writing tests that are due to cover all paths, the coverage information that comes from e2e and units tests can be used to discovered untested lines.
+- Test coverage information from e2e and unit tests helps identify untested code paths
-If these lines were expected to be covered by the action under test, add further more specific tests to cover these lines.
+- When expected code paths aren't covered, add specific tests to improve coverage

-## Commands
+## Project Commands

 - Lint - `npm run lint`
 - Fix lint issues - `npm run lint:fix`
 - All tests - `npm run test`
 - Unit tests - `npm run test:unit`
 - E2E tests - `npm run test:e2e`

-If any of these commands exist in the IDE, run them directly from the IDE.
+- Always run these commands directly from the IDE when available

-## Test style

-- Focus on clear concise tests that test functionality and not specifically implementation
-- Each test should be specific and attempt to contain only a single specific assertion

-## Code generation

-- Always remove any output or script files used purely by junie, including any from previous steps.
-- When iterating on changes, ensure that old unused implementations are removed
-- When renaming files, remove the old unused one
-- After each generation, run the lint command to confirm there are no errors or warnings.
-If there are, fix them before continuing.

-## E2E tests
+## E2E Testing Standards

+- Tests are implemented with Playwright, configured in the IDE
-- Always use data-testids and `window.getByTestId` when selecting elements unless the test is specifically testing a user action like clicking some text, then it is okay to use that text explicitly.
+- Always use data-testids and `window.getByTestId` when selecting elements
+- Exception: When testing user actions like clicking text, you may use that text explicitly
-- If a data-testid does not exist and is needed, add it to the relevant file.
+- If a needed data-testid doesn't exist, add it to the relevant file
-- Tests are written with playwright.
-A configuration is defined in the IDE to run all tests.